 Plaintiffs v.
 Automobile Manufacturers: We defended automakers in multi-forum, antitrust litigation involving restrictions on car exports in the late 1990s and early 2000s.
 Plaintiffs, alleging a broad conspiracy among all major automobile manufacturers and distributors, sought damages of more than $1 billion.
 We won summary judgment in the lead federal litigation, in several state cases, and in the California state court class action.
 We also achieved early dismissal of numerous state court actions.

 In re NCAA Name & Likeness Litigation: We represent Electronic Arts Inc. (EA) in a groundbreaking case that will determine how First Amendment protections apply to videogames.
 This right of publicity case was brought by a putative national class of current and former student athletes in the Northern District of California against EA, the National Collegiate Athletic Association and the Collegiate Licensing Company.
 Plaintiffs claim EA improperly used the athletes’ likenesses and biographical information in its NCAA Football and NCAA Basketball video games.

 Former Employees v.
 Lucasfilm Ltd.: We advised Lucasfilm Ltd. in an investigation by the U.S. Department of Justice and then represented Lucasfilm in a series of antitrust class actions brought by former employees of Lucasfilm, Google, Apple, Intel and Pixar.
-Plaintiffs allege unlawful agreements related to hiring and employee retention.
+Plaintiffs alleged unlawful agreements related to hiring and employee retention.
 Plaintiffs and Lucasfilm reached a preliminary settlement of plaintiffs’ claims in July 2013.

 Plaintiff v.
 Consumer Finance Company: We represented a major consumer finance company in a nationwide class action lawsuit concerning allegations of improper consumer lending practices.
 The case was settled on very favorable terms.